mgrosvenor/tempest/README.md

 This should make it easy to integrate into Makefile environments.

 TEMPLATE

-:    Template file to perform replacements on.
+Template file to perform replacements on.

 -D DEFS

-:   Manual definitions in the form "name=value"
+Manual definitions in the form "name=value"

 -i INCLS

-:    One or more JSON dictionaries defining insertions/replacements map
+One or more JSON dictionaries defining insertions/replacements map

 -I INCL_DIRS

-:    Directory to look in for inclusion files
+Directory to look in for inclusion files

--C CTXTS
+-C CTXT

-:   List of context identifiers
+Global context identifier

 -o OUT

-:   Outputs the result to the given filename.
+Outputs the result to the given filename.

 -W WARN

-:   Changes warning parmeters.
-Suported options are
+Changes warning parameters.
+Supported options are
 * error - turn all warnings into errors
 * no-overwrite - ignore multiple definitions in dictionaries that will overwite each other
 * no-overwrite-context - as above, but when contexts are used
 * no-file-not-found - ignore file not found warnings
 * no-define-fail - ignore poor definitions on the command line (using -D)

 -v, --version

-:   Prints the current version number.
+Prints the current version number.

 -h, --help

-:   Prints brief usage information.
+Prints brief usage information.

 USAGE